Jyunaut/PokuClick/README.md

 # Poku Click
-A super small clicker game where you count the liters of rainbow puke the little sprout spews.
+A super small clicker game where you flush the liters of rainbow puke the little sprout spews.

 ---